ember-learn/cli-guides/guides/advanced-use/debugging.md

 DEBUG=ember-cli:* ember build
 ```

 If you set the variable to `*`.
-Consult the `debug` library docs for the right syntax to focus on more
+Consult the `debug` library documentation for additional ways to
-specific logs.
+focus on the logs you care about.

 ## Breakpoints